crocokyle/XMRGUI/README.md

 # XMRGUI

 XMR GUI is in development and is in early alpha stages.
+This is a frontend wrapper for xmr-stak.
 Feel free to use the miner and submit any bugs below in the comments section.
 Currently, there are some issues with the initial GPU setup.

 If you have a GPU and already have either CUDA or OpenCL installed click no to both prompts!